 Am I Doing It Right?

-Don’t worry—it’s highly unlikely that you could be doing anything wrong!
+Don’t worry—it’s highly unlikely that you are doing anything wrong!
 Taking probiotics isn’t complicated, so it’s pretty hard to mess things up.
 With a time-released formula from Hyperbiotics, you can supplement when it’s convenient for you, and it’s easy to tailor a mix of complementary formulas to suit your one-of-a-kind body and lifestyle.
-There’s no need to store your probiotics in the fridge, and you can even cut them in half without diminishing their effectiveness.
+There’s no need to store your probiotics in the fridge, and you can even cut them in half without diminishing their survivability.*

 If you’re taking other supplements or medications already, adding probiotics shouldn’t pose an issue.
-To be safe though, always check in with your doctor first to make sure it’s okay to take probiotics with your particular prescription.
+To be safe though, always check in with your doctor first to make sure it’s okay to take probiotics with other medications.*

 One of the only ways you could actually go wrong when you take probiotics is by starving out the little guys before they get the chance to do your body any good.
 Just like all living organisms, probiotics need to eat in order to survive—and the only way they get access to nourishment is through what you ingest.*